 Nearest Subway Stop: LINE B (blue) “Termini”, “Policlinico”.

 Not far from San Lorenzo district, most of the apartments here are rented to students: the area is absolutely not touristy, but if you find a b&b or a flat here, it might be a convenient area to stay.
-It is very well connected with buses and the line b of the underground (Bologna STOP).
+It is very well connected with buses and Line B of the underground (Bologna STOP).
 Restaurants, shops and supermarkets are also available and are often open until late.

-Choose Piazza Bologna if: you want to save money; you need to easily reach the city centre or the main train stations
+Choose Piazza Bologna if: you want to save money; you need to easily reach the city center or the main train stations.